Guide

 The short answer

-The seven checks that matter
+The seven checks that separate the best from the rest

 1. Licensed Texas business + liability insurance.
 Verify active status and ask for a current certificate of insurance.